openxc/openxc-message-format/README.md

 **pid** - (optional) the PID for the request, if applicable.

 **payload** - (optional) up to 7 bytes of data for the request's payload
-    represented as a hexidecimal number in a string.
+    represented as a hexadecimal number in a string.
 Many JSON parser cannot handle 64-bit integers, which is why we are not using a numerical data type.
     Each byte in the string *must* be represented with 2 characters, e.g. `0x1` is `0x01` - the complete string must have an even number of characters.